shartrooper/shartrooper-sudoku-solver/README.md

 ### About :

-This web application is an automatic Sudoku Solver using `backtracking` as [!recursive method](https://www.geeksforgeeks.org/sudoku-backtracking-7/)
+This web application is an automatic Sudoku Solver using `backtracking` as [recursive method](https://www.geeksforgeeks.org/sudoku-backtracking-7/)

 It meets all the requirements of the FCC Quality Assurance Projects - Sudoku Solver project.